Exim Bank of India

-The Export-Import Bank of India (ExIm Bank) is a specialised financial institution in India that was established in 1982.
+The Export-Import Bank of India (INDIA EXIM BANK) is a specialised financial institution in India that was established in 1982.
 The bank's primary function is to finance, facilitate and promote India's international trade.
 It is owned by the Government of India and operates as a statutory corporation.
 Its operations are governed by the Export-Import Bank of India Act, 1981.

-ExIm Bank provides a wide range of financial services to Indian exporters and importers.
+INDIA EXIM BANK provides a wide range of financial services to Indian exporters and importers.
 These services include export credit, pre-shipment credit, post-shipment credit, and overseas investment finance.
 The bank also provides a range of advisory and support services to Indian businesses looking to expand their international operations.
-In addition to its domestic operations, ExIm Bank has a strong presence in the international market.
+In addition to its domestic operations, INDIA EXIM BANK has a strong presence in the international market.
 It has established partnerships and collaborations with other international development banks and financial institutions to support trade and investment flows between India and other countries.

 History

-The Export-Import Bank of India (Exim Bank) was founded by the Government of India under the Export-Import Bank of India Act, 1981, which was introduced in the Indian Parliament by the then Finance Minister, Shri Pranab Mukherjee.
-The act was passed by both houses of parliament and received the assent of the President of India on 7 April 1982.
-The first chairman and managing director of Exim Bank was Shri R.S.
+The Export-Import Bank of India (INDIA EXIM BANK) was founded by the Government of India under the Export-Import Bank of India Act, 1981, which was introduced in the Indian Parliament by the then Finance Minister, Shri Pranab Mukherjee.
+The act was passed by both houses of parliament and received the assent of the President of India on 07-April-1982.
+The first Chairman and Managing Director of INDIA EXIM BANK was Mr. R.S.
 Rathore.